Is Your Dog Pooping Blood? Causes & Actions

 NSAIDs

-Anti-inflammatory drugs can cause ulcers in your dog’s stomach which can bleed.
-Your vet will monitor your dog’s health while on these medications, but you should also monitor the poop for signs of blood, catching any problems early.
+Anti-inflammatory drugs can cause ulcers in your dog’s stomach, which can bleed into the digestive system.
+Your vet will monitor your dog’s health while on these medications, but you should also monitor their feces for signs of blood.
+You’ll want to catch any bleeding from NSAIDs early.

 Post-surgery complications

-Anytime your dog has undergone surgery and there is blood in their stool, contact your vet immediately.
-It could mean there is some internal bleeding.
+Anytime your dog has undergone surgery and there is blood in their stool, contact your vet right away.
+It could be a sign of internal bleeding.

 Tumors or cancer